OreoBoat/suminyak/README.md

 1. You can use press either `[Spacebar]` or `[Enter]` to get pass the alert boxes.

 2. Or you can also just drag the Chrome browser window onto the left side of your display.
-Thus allowing the alert boxes to be fully shown.
+Thus, allowing the alert boxes to be fully shown.

 [![Image](https://i.ibb.co/ySGWm1p/new.jpg)](https://imgbb.com/)